Definition of Linux Kill Signals

 Examples

-The most common way to kill a process in Linux is by using ‘CONTROL-C’, when we press ‘CONTROL-C’ SIGINT signal is sent to the program and by default, the program terminates.
-The signal SIGINT is also called a Interrupt signal or key.
+The most common way to kill a process in Linux is by using ‘CONTROL-C’; when we press ‘CONTROL-C’ SIGINT signal is sent to the program, and by default, the program terminates.

-This Command is used to kill a process by taking the signal name and PID is given by the user in Linux.
+This Command kills a process by taking the signal name, and the user in Linux gives PID.

-The command ‘pkill’ is more likely to killall command except that it will allow using partial process_names.
-For example, if there are many processes whose names are partial common, we can kill all of them using pkill command.
+The command ‘pkill’ is more likely to killall commands except that it will allow using partial process_names.
+For example, if there are many processes whose names are partially common, we can kill all of them using pkill command.
 We can also kill users with this command.

 pkill -9 -u username